Salary and Benefits

 I don’t know what I’d like to do for my scholarly project.
 What guidance is available?

-Throughout your residency, you may meet with Dr. Carly Eastin, our residency research director, to discuss your research project.
-If you do not have a topic selected by the end of your first year, she can help you identify scholarly activities.
+Throughout your residency, you may meet with Dr. Mike Wilson and Dr. Theresa Hudson, our residency research directors, to discuss your research project.
+If you do not have a topic selected by the end of your first year, they can help you identify scholarly activities.

 Past resident research projects have included: “Secondary Overtriage to UAMS During the Implementation of the State Trauma System,” “Clinical Scoring System for the Diagnosis of Acute Appendicitis,” “The Anion Gap in Patients with Diabetic Ketoacidosis: iSTAT versus Basic Metabolic Panel,” and “Missed Injuries in the Multiply Traumatized Patient.”
 We are fortunate to have access to a large data repository through the Arkansas Trauma System.
 Our department also has unique expertise in the study of behavioral emergencies, and we have several research faculty and an active research assistant program involved with ongoing studies.